SUBSCRIBE to

 ph.
 415/550-1414

 The Mission’s other Can-cún shop is a hell of a lot mellower than its higher-profile / higher-strung compañero a mile up the street, but its walls are every bit as yellow and red.
-And even though its chips are just as ordinary (and its salsas just as flammable), at least you’re less likely here to be surrounded in line by frowny-faced thugs.
+And even though its chips are just as sub-ordinary (and its salsas just as flammable), at least you’re less likely to be surrounded in line here by frowny-faced thugs.
+Most importantly, Taq.
+Can-cún was the champ of our 2012 Slab Scrum, and as far as we're concerned, that sort of claim is the ultimate sign of taqueria credibility in San Francisco.
+Can-cún is celebrated for its vegetarian burrito, and it's not to be taken lightly, particularly if you’ve got a strong proclivity toward avocado.
 Carnivorous, hungry as hell, and not really in the mood for a burrito?
-Try the championship caliber alambres diet plate — it’s a meaty, peppery good time.
-Breakfast and bottled beer available.
+Try the championship-caliber alambres diet plate, always a meaty, peppery good time.
+Fine horchata.
+Breakfast and bottled beer available, although the latter gets cut off at 11PM.
 Cash only.
 Open real late.

 Will My Health Be Violated?